Lumens for Garage (Per Square Foot) Calculator + 8 Superb Tips

 How to Calculate Lumens for Garage?

-To calculate the lumens for garage you need to multiply the area of the garage with the recommended or desired Lumens for Garage (Per Square Foot), a measure of brightness level.
+To calculate the lumens for a garage you need to multiply the garage area by the recommended or desired Lumens for Garage (Per Square Foot), a measure of brightness level.

-Calculating the area of the garage is quite simple.
-You just need to multiply the depth of the garage with the width of the garage.
+Calculating the garage area is quite simple.
+You just need to multiply the depth by the width of the garage.
 So if your garage is 24 feet deep and 24 feet wide then the area would be 576 ft.².

 The recommendation for an automotive showroom is 50 lumens per square foot.
 This level of brightness is necessary for car retailing.
 However, this is way too high for just parking your car in a residential garage.